Future-Systems-Lab/HypnoNeuro/README.md

 HypnoNeuro is designed to **facilitate deep healing**, transforming helplessness into conscious creation while honoring the body’s pace and the cyclical nature of grief and healing.

 **Healing does not require perfection, only presence.**

-This platform exists because the current mental health system ignores trauma, punishes vulnerability, and betrays its own ethical foundation: *first, do no harm*.

 ---